MikeAxtell/ShortStack/README.md

     - `--bamfile [BAMFILE ...]` : Path(s) to one or more files of aligned sRNA-seq data in BAM format.
 Multiple files are separated by spaces.
 BAM files must match the reference genome given in `--genomefile`.

 ## Recommended
-- `--knownRNAs KNOWNRNAS` : Path to FASTA-formatted file of known small RNAs.
+- `--known_miRNAs KNOWN_MIRNAS` : Path to FASTA-formatted file of known mature miRNAs.
 FASTA must be formatted such that a single RNA sequence is on one line only.
 ATCGUatcgu characters are acceptable.
 These RNAs are typically the sequences of known microRNAs; for instance, a FASTA file of mature miRNAs pulled from <https://www.mirbase.org>.
-Providing these data increases the accuracy of *MIRNA* locus identification.
+These known miRNA sequences are aligned to the genome and used to nucleate searches for loci that meet all expression-based and secondary structure-based requirements for *MIRNA* locus identification.
+See also option `--dn_mirna`.
 - `--outdir OUTDIR` : Specify the name of the directory that will be created for the results.
     - default: `ShortStack_[time]`, where `[time]` is the Unix time stamp according to the system when the run began.
 - `--autotrim` : This is strongly recommended **when supplying untrimmed reads via `--readfile`**.
 The `autotrim` method automatically infers the 3' adapter sequence of the untrimmed reads, and the uses that to coordinate read trimming.
 However, do **not** use `--autotrim` if your input reads have already been trimmed!